Best AI Readiness Assessment Tools for Consulting Firms (2026)

 An AI readiness assessment is a structured diagnostic that measures how prepared an organization is to adopt AI across dimensions like data quality, infrastructure, skills, governance, and workflow maturity.
 The output is typically a score, a set of gaps, and a recommended next step.
 The useful ones connect the score to concrete actions.
 The useless ones stop at the number.

-What's the best AI readiness assessment tool for consultants?
+What is the best white-label AI readiness assessment tool for consulting firms?

 Are free AI readiness frameworks like the NIST AI RMF good enough?